Kusum-chandigarh-university/data-structures-using-c-shubhamSundram/README.md

 # AR-CAR-Showroom
+i am shubham sundram and i am working on augented car repair. i have provided all the necessary step for instalation.
 It is a professional Car Showroom App based on Augmented reality with voice commands.
 This is the fusion between the latest Augmented Reality technology from Vuforia, the Unity game engine and a voice controlled cloud based machine learning AI.

 # Installation